rkuma183/wilsonmar.github.io/_posts/2016-12-06-spring-petclinic.md

    The emulation scripts needs to recognize and handle error conditions such as invalid data, duplicate add attempts, etc.

-   NOTE: The PetClinic app does not provide a UI to add Veteranarians.
+   NOTE: The PetClinic app does not provide a UI to add Veterinarians.
    But the UI does provide a link to expose a file the app uses internally to populate the Veternarian screen.
    Such a link is not usually exposed in app end-user UIs.